OpenHack/openhack.github.com/eindhoven/index.markdown

 ![Photo of our hackers!](http://wiki.madspace.nl/lib/exe/fetch.php?media=p1010110_small.jpg)

-We are a team of friendly hackers in Eindhoven that code a lot together and love the open hack concept!
+We are a team of friendly hackers in Eindhoven that regularly do pair programming together and love the open hack concept!

 **Please join us!** We hack on open source and cool new technology.
 For more info see [http://www.MADspace.nl]( http://www.MADspace.nl )